-The second condition says that the set $\mathbf{M}$ must contain at least one forecasting method riskier than the benchmark forecasting method.
-Recall that in the example $d_2<0$ plays the key role drawing the conclusion by letting the limiting distribution of $\hat{T}^r_n$ deviate from that of $\hat{T}^{s*}_{n,b}$.
-In the same manner, the second condition causes the asymptotic distribution of the test statistics to differ from the asymptotic distribution of the bootstrap test statistics.
-If the second condition is not satisfied, then $d$ must be zero under the null hypothesis.
-If $d=0$, the bootstrap test statistics exactly approximate the limiting distribution of the test statistics.
-The limit probability to reject the null hypothesis, therefore, becomes the significance level $\alpha$, rather than exceeding $\alpha$.
+The second condition states that the set $\mathbf{M}$ contains at least one forecast that is riskier than the benchmark.
+Recall that in the example from the previous subsection $\mu_{2}<0$ plays the key role drawing the conclusion by having the limiting distribution of $\hat{T}^s_n$ deviate from that of $\hat{T}^{s*}_{n,b}$.
+In the same manner, the second condition in the theorem causes the asymptotic distribution of the test statistics to differ from that of the bootstrap test statistics.
+If the second condition is not satisfied, then $\mu$ is zero under the null hypothesis so the bootstrap test statistics correctly approximate the limiting distribution of the test statistics.
+The probability to reject the null hypothesis, therefore, converges to the significance level $\alpha$, rather than exceeding $\alpha$.

 Unlike the first two, the last condition is not a necessary condition.
-The condition requires that the covariance of $(Z_i, Z_j)$ is zero for any $i\neq j \in \mathbf{M}$ where $Z $ is the random vector from $N(0, \Sigma)$ in Assumption \ref{as:weakconv}.
-In a simple case where $M=2$, it can easily be shown that the result still holds even if $\text{cov}(Z_1, Z_2) > 0.$ The condition is posited to simplify the proof.
+It requires that the covariance of $(Z_i, Z_j)$ is zero for any $i\neq j \in \mathbf{M}$ where $Z $ is the random vector from $N(0_M, \Sigma)$ in Assumption \ref{as:weakconv}.
+In a simple case where $M=2$, we can easily show that the result still holds even if $\text{cov}(Z_1, Z_2) > 0.$ The condition is posited to simplify the proof.